-Western Australia is a great place to live, and teach.
+Western Australia is a great place to live and teach.
 Our public schools can be found in locations all across our vast state, offering you opportunities to live and teach in some incredible locations.

 Public schools in Western Australia provide high quality education for children and young people.
-They provide safe environments for students to engage in education and the school community, and experience success at whatever level they tackle their learning.
+They provide safe environments for students to engage in education and the school community, and experience success.